mulesoft-assets/template-sfdc2sfdc-casecustomobject-bidirectional-sync/README.md

 ### Some points to consider about configuration properties

-Polling Frecuency is expressed in miliseconds (different time units can be used) and the Watermark Default Expression defines the date to be used to query the first time the integration runs.
+Polling Frequency is expressed in milliseconds (different time units can be used) and the Watermark Default Expression defines the date to be used to query the first time the integration runs.
 [More details about polling and watermarking.](http://www.mulesoft.org/documentation/display/current/Poll+Reference)

 The date format accepted in SFDC Query Language is either YYYY-MM-DDThh:mm:ss+hh:mm or you can use Constants (Like YESTERDAY in the example).
 [More information about Dates in SFDC.](http://www.salesforce.com/us/developer/docs/officetoolkit/Content/sforce_api_calls_soql_select_dateformats.htm)